Expand and Collapse in WPF TreeView (SfTreeView)

 //Collapses all the nodes

-TreeView allows to expand and collapse the nodes by using right and left arrows keys.
-To expand a node, press the right arrow key and to collapse a node, press the left arrow key on the focused item.
+The TreeView allows expanding and collapsing nodes using the right and left arrow keys.
+To expand a node, press the right arrow key on the focused item; to collapse a node, press the left arrow key.

 Events